ashim-karki/Critical-Path-Analysis/README.md

 # Critical-Path-Analysis

 <h3><b>Note:<br>All SFML files have already been included in the folder.
-Just download and run to program in Visual Studio IDE. <br>Check out: https://github.com/paudelanil/Critical-Path-Analysis for LINUX version.</b></h3>
+Just download and run the program in Visual Studio IDE. <br>Check out: https://github.com/paudelanil/Critical-Path-Analysis for LINUX version.</b></h3>

 <h3>Critical Path Analysis</h3>
 Critical path analysis (CPA) is a: